 \subsubsection{Results}

 Table \ref{tab:transferaccuracies} shows the predictive accuracies.
 The learning times are in the appendix.
 These results show that transferring abstractions (i) never degrades accuracies, and (ii) can improve accuracies in 5/7 transfer domains.
-A paired t-test confirms the significance ($p<0.01$) of the difference in accuracy for all tasks in Table \ref{tab:transferaccuracies} except \emph{length}.
-For instance, \name{} discovers the abstractions \emph{map} and \emph{filter} in the \emph{program synthesis} domain and \hopper{} uses these abstractions for the task \emph{string1} to learn a program which removes lowercase letters and maps to lowercase the remaining letters (Figure \ref{fig:string1}). \hopper{} also reuses these abstractions in the \emph{chess} domain to learn a solution for the task \emph{chessmapfilter}.
+A paired t-test confirms ($p<0.01$) the significance of the difference in accuracy for all tasks in Table \ref{tab:transferaccuracies} except \emph{length}.
+For instance, \name{} discovers the abstractions \emph{filter} and \emph{map} in the \emph{program synthesis} domain and \hopper{} uses these abstractions for the task \emph{string1} to learn a program which removes lowercase letters and lowercases the remaining letters. \hopper{} also reuses these abstractions to learn a solution for the task \emph{chessmapfilter}.
 Similarly, \hopper{} reuses the abstraction \emph{until} to draw a diagonal line in the \emph{ascii art} domain (Figure \ref{fig:line2}).

 \hopper{} struggles on some tasks because \name{} does not discover a helpful abstraction.
-For instance, the task \emph{isPalindrome} needs the abstraction \emph{condList}, which returns true if the input list is empty; otherwise it recursively calls a predicate on the head and the tail of the list. \name{} does not discover this abstraction because it does not compress the input program.
+For instance, the task \emph{isPalindrome} needs the abstraction \emph{condList}, which returns true if the input list is empty and otherwise calls a predicate on the list. \name{} does not discover this abstraction because it does not compress the input program.

-\hopper{} also struggles on some tasks because of type inconsistency.
-For instance, the task \emph{droplast} is to learn a program which, given a list of lists, drops the last element from each list. \name{} discovers the abstraction \emph{map}.
+\hopper{} also struggles on some tasks because of type inconsistencies.
+For instance, the task \emph{droplast} involves learning a program which, given a list of lists, drops the last element from each list. \name{} discovers the abstraction \emph{map}.
 However, this abstraction applies to arguments of type \emph{list} whereas \emph{droplast} takes as arguments \emph{lists of lists}.

-Overall, these results suggest that higher-order refactoring can improve learning performance in different domains (\textbf{Q3}).
+Overall, these results suggest that higher-order refactoring can improve learning performance in different domains (\textbf{Q4}).